Thai autopsy says cricket star Warne died of natural causes | Sports-Games

 - Thailand

-Police in Thailand said Monday that an autopsy conducted on the body of Australian cricket star Shane Warne has concluded that he died of natural causes.
+Police in Thailand said Monday that an autopsy conducted on the body of Australian cricket star Shane Warne has concluded that he died of natural causes, ruling out foul play.

-A statement issued by deputy national police spokesperson Kissana Pathanacharoen said the opinion issued by the doctor who carried out the autopsy has been conveyed to Warne's family and the Australian Embassy.
+A police statement said the opinion issued by the doctor who carried out the autopsy has been conveyed to Warne's family and the Australian Embassy.
 It said the family did not have any doubt that the 52-year-old cricketer, widely considered one of the sport's greatest spin bowlers, died of natural causes.

-The statement, issued ahead of a planned police news conference, did not specify the cause of death.
-Preliminary evaluations from Thai authorities suggested Warne died from a heart attack.
+A senior police officer explained the findings at a news conference held after the statement was issued.

+"His very early and untimely death has been a terrible shock and a very sad event for his family but also for those in the cricketing world," Australian Ambassador to Thailand Allan McKinnon said at the news conference, which was held on the island.

-The statement said police would conclude the autopsy report and send it to the prosecutor's office as soon as possible, a standard procedure in cases of unexpected deaths.
+Police said they would conclude the autopsy report and send it to the prosecutor's office as soon as possible, a standard procedure in cases of unexpected death.

 They said the family has accepted the offer of a state funeral and is grateful that a section of the Melbourne Cricket Ground will be renamed the S.K.
 Warne Stand in honor of their son.